logdna/logdna-agent-v2/docs/README.md

 ### Building on Linux

-The agent requires `v1.42+` of rustc.
-If the proper versions of rustc and cargo are installed, then simply run the following command to build the agent:
+The agent requires `v1.42+` of rustc [cargo-make](https://github.com/sagiegurari/cargo-make) to build.
+If the proper versions of rustc, cargo, and cargo-make are installed; then simply run the following command to build the agent:

 ```
-cargo build --release
+cargo make build-flow
 ```

 The compiled binary will be built to `./target/release/logdna-agent`.